 Jordan Foley is an Assistant Professor in the Journalism and Media Production Department in the Edward R. Murrow College of Communication at Washington State University, where he studies digital media, public opinion, and political information ecologies.
 His research focuses on how political misinformation and conspiracy theories flow across digital platforms over time and their implications on civic life.
 His research has been published in the Journal of Computer-Mediated Communication, New Media & Society, theInternational Journal of Communication, and his work has been featured in the Washington Post (the Monkey Cage), Vox (Mischiefs of Faction), and the Brookings Institute (TechStream).

-Rachel Kornfield is a Research Assistant Professor in Preventive Medicine at Northwestern University.
+Rachel Kornfield is an Assistant Professor in Preventive Medicine at Northwestern University.
 Her research draws on training in health communication, human-computer interaction, and behavior change theories and techniques, and focuses on the role of supportive communication within digital health interventions, including communication with peers, health professionals, and automated messaging systems (e.g., “chatbots”).
-She is particularly interested in designing and testing digital health interventions that apply computer-tailoring to connect individuals to the right type of support, at the right time.
+She is particularly interested in designing and testing digital health interventions that apply computer tailoring to connect individuals to the right type of support, at the right time.